Scuba diving inIndonesia

 - Search for spectacular species in the best muck diving destinations on the planet

-For ocean-obsessed travellers, Indonesia offers even more unbeatable experiences.
+For scuba divers, Indonesia offers even more unbeatable experiences.
 Nowhere else on earth can visitors experience such a range of spectacular diving - from encounters with massive whale sharks, mola mola, and oceanic manta rays, to muck dives with spectacular octopus and the exceedingly rare psychedelic frogfish.
 Not to mention a staggering variety of landscapes from dizzying drop-offs and towering pinnacles, to kaleidoscopic fringing coral reefs, and silt and rubble slopes of black volcanic sand.
 With so much to see and do in this stunning underwater world, you’re nearly guaranteed the trip of a lifetime - no matter where or when you decide to visit!

 Top Indonesia experiences

 Stretching over 5,000 kilometres from east to west, it’s no surprise that Indonesia’s seasons vary across the country.
 While this is a year-round diving destination, some careful planning will ensure you are diving in the very best conditions and with the highest chances for incredible encounters with rare wildlife.